jamalsoueidan/giv-et-tilbud/README.md

 ## How it works

 1. Customer request 3 price offers, like a price on the cheapest "iphone screen repairs".
-2. Shop owerns can now send an offer back to customer, maximum 3 offers.
+2. Shop owners can now send an offer back to customer, max 1.

 ## Who, where